env3d-lessons/security-jwt-client/README.md

 # Introduction

+Use the Codespaces button to create an environment to do your work.

 JWT is a standard way to pass trusted information between systems. https://JWT.io has lots of good information and tools regarding JWTs.